tiagomelo/go-google-drive-client/README.md

    - Choose or create a new service account.
    - Set the role to `Editor` or another role that grants the necessary permissions.
    - Select JSON for the key type and download the file.
-4. Save the downloaded JSON file in the `creds` directory.
+4. Save the downloaded JSON.

 For more detailed instructions, see the [Google Drive API documentation](https://developers.google.com/drive/api/v3/quickstart/go).